Trade Show Guide: How to Stand Out and Tips for Converting Visitors to Sales

 Utilizing a variety of PR and Marketing to announce your brand’s attendance is critical.
 Employ multiple avenues of communication, such as postcards, print mailers, social media, emails, and phone calls.
-There are many avenues of communication (most of which are free) and this is one of the best ways to ensure a good turnout of prospective buyers.
-It will also generate a sense of urgency among and help facilitate a brand’s identity.
+There are many avenues of communication (most of which are free), which is one of the best ways to ensure a good turnout of prospective buyers.
+It will also generate a sense of urgency and help facilitate a brand’s identity.

 Book Accommodations Early

 Sort out all travel, lodging, and travel plans ahead of time.
-Having these details worked out in advance will enable vendors with more attention and focus on the real goal during the event.
-Thoroughly research and plan an agenda for the trip down to parking at the event.
+Having these details worked out in advance will give vendors more attention and focus on the real goal during the event.
+Thoroughly research and plan an agenda for parking at the event.
 Draft a budget ahead of time that accounts for all potential expenses that come with attending.
-Do this portion of the to-do list early on to avoid sold out flights or hotels and save yourself the stress of last minute booking.
+Do this portion of the to-do list early to avoid sold-out flights or hotels and save yourself the stress of last-minute booking.

 Cultivate A Unique Space

-Create a visually enticing and eye-catching booth to attract the your ideal clientele.
+Create a visually enticing and eye-catching booth to attract your ideal clientele.
 Spaces are often small at trade shows, but that doesn’t have to affect the impression you make.
-Vendors sometimes aim to replicate the ideal storefront that would carry a brand’s product.
+Vendors sometimes aim to replicate the ideal storefront carrying a brand’s product.

-There are a wide variety of other smart options available for designing a booth, but always keep it clean and clutter-free, and make sure every detail sends a succinct message that defines a brand’s image.
+Various other smart options are available for designing a booth, but always keep it clean and clutter-free and ensure every detail sends a succinct message that defines a brand’s image.
 Simplicity and clarity are crucial.
 The goal is to attract the right customers rather than trying to attract every customer.

 Messaging & Image

 Stick to concise copy – often as simple as the brand name and a brief, one-sentence tagline – and aim to convey one main point to potential customers.
-Many vendors fall victim to the belief that more is better, when in fact, too many visuals or graphics often times overwhelm and deter visitors.
+Many vendors fall victim to the belief that more is better when, in fact, too many visuals or graphics often overwhelm and deter visitors.

 Have a Standout Booth

-A great booth is a reflection of a company’s image and product offering.
+A great booth reflects a company’s image and product offering.
 It should also be a friendly place that encourages and attracts customers.
 Below are some potential options to achieve this goal: